auth0/rules/rules/active-directory-groups.md

+---
+categories:
+- access control
+---
-## Access denied based on Active Directory group membership
+## Active Directory group membership

 This rule checks if a user belongs to an AD group and if not, it will return Access Denied.